tommus/android-mvp-template/README.md

 ## Capabilities

-1. Application is split into four layers.
+1. Application is split into few layers.
 All implemented in separate modules described below;
 2. ***Application*** module (layer) produces `.apk` artifact;
 3. ***Domain*** module (layer) that is publicly visible to application layer - implements business logic;
 4. ***Network*** exposes networking to domain sub-layer and effectively hides it from application layer;